"Hey, Marina! Got any plans for the holidays?"

 Heartfelt praise for her work felt... really nice to hear.
 It wasn't a compliment about it's efficiency or material cost, just an appreciation for what she was doing.
 A subtle warmth in her cheeks joined her smile as she soaked in the kind words.
 "I hope she does..."

 "It's been amazing so far!"
 Marina gave him a wave before pulling the mask back over her head.
-She just had a few more welds to make to make sure this thing wasn't going to fall apart.
-Now, she just had to figure out how to make it white...
+She just had to make a few more welds to make sure this thing would never fall apart.
+Now, she just had to figure out how to color it white...

 Each huff of breath fogged in the air around her, before subtly dissipating.
-It was like the world suddenly remembered it was supposed to be winter and was trying to make up for it.
-I was smart enough to snag some jackets from the Manor before I left the other day, I hope Marina was able to get something to keep warm.
-Shit, would that have been better than the headphones?
-It might not be too late, hold onto the idea maybe...
+It was like the world suddenly remembered it was supposed to be winter and was hauling ass to try and make up for it.
+I was smart enough to snag some jackets from the home on my out the other day at least.
+I hope Marina was able to get something to keep warm.

 She muscled her way towards the ramp to the Dojo, where they'd agreed to meet.
-People were everywhere; the Plaza was full to gills, with everyone obsessed with the Squid Sisters.
+People were everywhere; the Plaza was full to gills, packed with obsessed Squid Sisters fans.
 Only the thin cordoned off walkway along the edge had any space, but the line to get into the Battle Lobby was so long even that was closing up quickly.

-Eventually, after nearly having her teeth knocked out by a particularly rowdy band of pre-teens, Pearl was suddenly next to her.
+Eventually, after nearly having her teeth knocked out by a particularly rowdy band of pre-teens, Pearl realized with a start that she'd made it where she was going.
 "Marina!"

 It took the taller octoling a moment to spot her, but as soon as Marina's eyes landed on her, she lit up with excitement.
 "Pearl!
 Where did you come from?"